ethereum-optimism/optimism/glossary.md

 [Merkle root]: /glossary.md#merkle-roots

 The Merkle root is the root hash of a [Merkle Patricia tree] (MPT).
-A MPT is a [trie], which is a tree tree structure that maps keys to values.
+A MPT is a sparse [trie], which is a tree-like structure that maps keys to values.
 The root hash of a MPT is a commitment to the contents of the tree, which allows a proof to be constructed for any key-value mapping encoded in the tree.
 Such a proof is called a Merkle proof, and can be verified against the Merkle root.

 ## Chain Re-Organization